emoboi01/emoboi01/README.md

 - ⚡ Fun fact: ...
 -->
 ## Hi there 👋
+my name is Lucy, I am a year 3 Informatica student!

 I'm using HTML, CSS, and JavaScript to make websites dance. 🕺🏽